Sectional Certificates & Certificate of Achievement

 Sectional Certificates

-We will shortly be introducing a functionality on eDofE so that when participants complete any section of their Duke of Edinburgh’s Award, they’ll receive a digital certificate to celebrate their achievement.
-As soon as any section of their Award receives its final approval on eDofE, they will be able to download their certificate either through their eDofE account or the DofE app.
+When participants complete any section of their Duke of Edinburgh’s Award, they receive a digital certificate to celebrate their achievement through the ‘My Achievements’ section of their eDofE account, or the DofE app.
+This will be available to download as soon as any section of their Award receives its final approval on eDofE.

 Certificate of Achievement

-The Certificate of Achievement is a recognition of a young person’s dedication to their programme and everything they’ve achieved through these 3 sections.
+Completing multiple sections of an Award deserves recognition.
+The Certificate of Achievement is a recognition of a young person’s dedication to their programme and everything they’ve achieved through these three sections.
 It can be added to their CV or personal statement, helping highlight the many skills and useful experiences they’ve gained.

 Frequently Asked Questions

-Q: Did the temporary flexibility that allowed participants to progress to the next level with the shorter timescales after completing the Certificate of Achievement end on October 31, 2023?
+Q: Did the temporary flexibility that allowed participants to progress to the next level with the shorter timescales after completing the Certificate of Achievement end on 31 October 2023?

-A: One of the programme flexibilities within #DofEWithaDifference allowed participants to progress to the next Award level after achieving the Certificate of Achievement on the shorter non-direct timescale due to the delays with completing an expedition under restrictions.
+A: One of the programme flexibilities within #DofEWithaDifference allowed participants to progress to the next Award level after achieving the Certificate of Achievement on the shorter non-direct timescale due to the delays with completing an expedition under government restrictions.

 However, participants still had to eventually complete their full Award (including the expedition) to complete their subsequent Award as a non-direct participant.
 As there are no longer the same issues with completing the Expedition section, as reflected in the changes being made to the Certificate of Achievement, this flexibility is no longer needed to help participants to progress to the next Award level.